 Boost your older pooch’s daily nutrition with this affordable and chewable multivitamin.

-Many canine diets consist of kibble, dog treats, maybe a few scraps from their human’s dinner table, and, well, more kibble.
-While this may be delicious to the dog, it doesn’t always provide the most healthy dietary balance your pooch requires.
+You may scoff at the idea of dog vitamins, but they can provide essential supplements your pooch needs that you won’t find in their normal food.
+While regular kibble (and the occasional scrap of human food) may be delicious to the dog, it doesn’t always provide the most healthy dietary balance your pooch requires.
 Leading a healthy, happy life goes hand-in-hand—or paw-in-paw—with a well-balanced diet.
 As with humans, dogs have some basic vitamin and nutrient requirements that their bodies need to process in order to be in good health.
 These may include vitamin A, vitamin D, vitamin E, vitamin K, B-complex vitamins, calcium, folic acid, and phosphorus.
 Fortunately, these vitamins are generally included in any dog food labeled “complete and balanced.”
 That said, sometimes it may be necessary to complement your pup’s meals with extra pet vitamins and supplements, particularly if you feed your pooch homemade food or a raw diet.
 Here are a few of the best dog vitamins and supplements, formulated to help your pet live a long and thriving life.

 - Best dog multivitamins: Zesty Paws 11-in-1 Bites